 Being a project manager is a fast paced and highly demanding job.
 So, there’s no surprise that burnout can occur.
-We will look at the 3 main signs of burnout.
+Detecting signs of burnout is not something typically taught on a project managers training course but, nevertheless, it could be important.
+So we will look at the 3 main signs of burnout.

 Burn out is a state of chronic stress that leads to physical and emotional exhaustion.
 If left unattended, it will impact on productivity, morale and can affect your personal life too.
 Burnout is usually a gradual process which can often go unnoticed until the symptoms are too severe to ignore any longer.
 Being able to identify them as early as possible is essential to help prevent a situation becoming unbearable.
 Three signs you might be close to burnout include: